nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 4. Define the problem or problems the author has tried to solve.

 * The inspectional reading you've done before will help you apply these rules.
 * These rules will help you answer the first basic question. _See 4 basic questions section_.
-Though your answer will improve in accuracy as you proceed to apply the other rules and to answer the other questions from the next stages of analytical reading.
+Though you answered this in inspectional reading your answer will improve in accuracy as you proceed to apply the these rules and the following ones in Stage II
 * Their aim is to provide the reader who applies them with a knowledge of a book’s structure.

-### Classifying the Book (Rule 1)
+#### Classifying the Book (Rule 1)

 You must know what kind of book you are reading, and you should know this as early in the process as possible, preferably before you begin to read analytically.
 This is because the types of questions you ask of different kinds of books and the way you answer them is different.
 A book on physics is approached differently than a book on morals.
 We have to modify the basic questions and how you answer them for each.